MicrosoftDocs/learn/learn-pr/azure/migrate-java-app-azure-app-service/includes/exercise-setup-host-environment.md

       ![Verify in User Settings that users can register Active Directory apps.](../media/register-apps.png)

-10. In case the 'App registrations' settings is set to 'No', request the tenant/global admin to assign the required permission.
+10. In case the **App registrations** settings is set to **No**, request the tenant/global admin to assign the required permission.
 Alternately, the tenant/global admin can assign the **Application Developer** role to an account to allow the registration of Azure Active Directory App.

 ## Setup Airsonic application

 1. To deploy the workshop environment, begin by navigating to the [Azure portal](https://portal.azure.com).
-2. Launch Azure Cloud Shell and run the following commands.
+2. Launch Azure Cloud Shell and run the following commands:

     ```
     git clone https://github.com/MicrosoftDocs/mslearn-azuremigrate-appcontainerization-javatomcat.git